Top 10 Greatest NFL Players of All Time

 Jerry Rice was the best individual football player ever.
 The next 4-5 spots are debatable, but Favre, Rodgers, Moss, Peterson, and Deion Sanders are not in the top ten.
 Favre and Rodgers are both overrated as QBs.

 "The Comeback Kid" -- Joe Cool is the coolest quarterback ever!
-Just take a look at all of his Super Bowl rings, plus all those MVP awards!
-Yep, all those rings don't lie... agreed?
-Indeed, Joe was so awesome that throughout his career, he was the most lethal quarterback ever inside the fourth quarter, especially when his team was down, with only minutes or seconds on the clock.
-That's when he would create his "magic" and score all those legendary game-winning touchdown passes under extreme pressure.
+Just take a look at all of his Super Bowl rings and all those MVP awards!
+Those rings don't lie, agreed?
+Indeed, Joe was so awesome that throughout his career, he was the most lethal quarterback ever inside the fourth quarter, especially when his team was down with only minutes or seconds on the clock.
+That's when he would create his "magic" and score those legendary game-winning touchdown passes under extreme pressure.
 And that's what makes him legendary.

 He just dominated, giving huge, fierce hits.
 He was a defender and was named NFL MVP in 1986.
 Nobody has done it since.
 Tell me that isn't something!
 He was a sack machine.
 The NFL has never seen a defender like him, and probably never will again.